huddletech/HTFramework/README.markdown

 HTFramework
 ===========

-A framework of re-usable components for iPhone OS development
+A framework of re-usable components for happier iPhone OS development

 by Andy Waite <andy@huddletech.com>